arkanis/php_simple_syntax_highlighting/README.md

 Goals:

-- Reasonable not necessarily correct syntax highlighting for blogs, etc.
+- Reasonable, not necessarily correct, syntax highlighting for blogs, etc.
 - Keep the syntax highlighting logic simple and fast
 - Use extended regexp features of PHP to make language definitions relatively simple and compact.
 Most languages are just one regexp with 10-20 lines.